zerocore-ai/tool-library/README.md

 # tools

-A collection of MCP servers for AI agents.
+A collection of MCP tools for AI agents.

 ## Overview